huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Contact form configuration

-If you have added a contact form to a page within your Uwazi instance, you must set the email address that receives the information from that form.
-(Learn more about adding Pages to your collection.)
+If you have added a **Contact Form** to a custom **Page** within your collection, you must set the email address that receives the information from that form.
+Learn more about adding Pages to your collection.

-Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.
+Step 1: Navigate to the **Settings** area and click on collection in the left sidebar.

-Step 2: Toggle on the option of **Contact form** and set the **Receiving email** address.
+Step 2: Toggle on the option of **Contact Form** and set the **Receiving Email** address.

-Step 3: You can also set a different address as the **Sending email**.
+Step 3: You can also set a different address as the **Sending Email**.
 This email address will appear as the sender of emails associated with the contact form.
 If no email address is set, no-reply@uwazi.io will be used.

 Step 4: Click the green **Save** button.

 ### Submission form configuration

-If you have added an intake or submission form to a page within your Uwazi instance, it must be configured to work properly.
-(Learn more about adding Pages to your collection.)
+If you have added an **Intake or Submission Form** to a custom **Page** within your collection, it must be configured to work properly.
+Learn more about adding Pages to your collection.

-Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.
+Step 1: Navigate to the **Settings** area and click on collection in the left sidebar.

-Step 2: Toggle on the option of **Public endpoints**.
+Step 2: Toggle on the option of **Public Endpoints**.

-Step 3: Select the template(s) that need to be whitelisted.
+Step 3: Select the **Template(s)** that need to be whitelisted.

 Step 4: In the case that submissions should be sent to a different Uwazi instance than the one where the form is found, add the URL of that destination instance.